 Three views of a nicely detailed carving of an eagle with a snake in its talons.
 (Click for larger views).
 By Wilfred Cheama, this one has a wingspan of just under 2.25 inches and is $240.

 A terrific serpentine lizard carved by Eric Cheama.
 This reptile measures 3 5/8 inches long and is $90.
-A marble panda bear by Ron Lunasee, 2 inches long and $55.
-A wormhole jasper badger also by Ron Lunasee.
+A wormhole jasper badger by Ron Lunasee.
 3.5 inches long and $60.
+By Eddington Hannaweeke a serpentine turtle.
+1 7/8 inches long and $75.
+At right is an onyx bobcat by Loubert & Rosella Soseeah.
+1.75 inches long and $60.

 We frequently get asked if we have pouches or bags for the carvings but over the past some years they have been hard come by, but we do now.
 The fabric bags at left are Tibetan and are $2.50 each.
 We can send photos and details of others we have.